 UPDATE: No, I am not observing Lent.
 I just realized that I am posting this on "Ash Wednesday".
 And No, "Mardi Gras" was not on my mind.

-Lately, I've been thinking about this concept, about confessing your sins to a fellow believer (and yes, I may have had some Matthew 5:28-ish issues last night, maybe more accurately, not following I Corinthians 6:18).
+Lately, I've been thinking about this concept, about confessing your sins to a fellow believer (and yes, I may have had some Matthew 5:28-ish issues last night, maybe more accurately, not following I Corinthians 6:18.
+I dabbled in "lighter" and not so obvious content, but it's still not "fleeing") (as well as some occasions where I unintentionally go a few miles over the speed limit, that happened recently a few times (3/19)).
 Some say we are to only confess to God.
 They say that we are not to seek "absolution" for our sins.
 They say that the following Scripture is enough:

 “If we confess our sins, he is faithful and just to forgive us our sins, and to cleanse us from all unrighteousness.”
 (1 John 1:9, KJV)